 Actually there was drizzle, pretty much my only real day of showers on and off all day, only stopping once I’d reached the hut.

-Many on the NWC skip this hut, by the time Freshwater is reached rations are low and it’s Destination Imperative, gotta get to the pub, the South Seas Hotel.
+Many on the North West Circuit skip this hut, by the time Freshwater is reached rations are low and it’s Destination Imperative, gotta get to the pub, the South Seas Hotel.